persalys/persalys/python/doc/user_manual/graphical_interface/deterministic_analysis/user_manual_deterministic_analysis.rst

 The user may set:

-- the size of the design of experiment;
+- the size of the design of experiments;
 - the seed the random generator (default: 0, positive integer expected).

 2-3 Import data